Checkpoint STI Testing Clinic

-We have moved!
-The Helsinki office is now located in Kalasatama.
-The new address is Hermannin rantatie 2 B.
+Our office is located in Kalasatama.
+The address is Hermannin rantatie 2 B.

 How does the Checkpoint STI Testing Clinic work?